What is Altitude Sickness?

 By beating harder the heart can push the blood further through your arteries with each beat, reaching more tissue, and speeding its return to the lungs to be re-oxygenated.

 Caffeine also offers some athletic support, giving you an energy boost to push through a hard traverse or steep incline.

 As strange as this fungus is, the effects it has against altitude are not.
-It is considered an adaptogen, due to its non-specific effects against various stresses in the body, it is often consumed in a powder, alcoholic extract, or tea to improve the body's immune system.
+It's considered an adaptogen due to its non-specific effects against various stresses in the body, and is often consumed in a powder, alcoholic extract, or tea to improve the body's immune system.
 It achieves this through the same process it uses to increase our ability to adapt to low oxygen environments... through the blood.